AngusMcLure/FSANZ-ANU-Foodborne-Illness-Costing/InfoText.md

 -   Average weekly earnings for all adults (Nov 2024, ABS) and older adults (May 2023, ABS)

--   Willingness to avoid pain grief and suffering associated with disease estimated from a discrete choice experiment in Australia (2014, CHERE)
+-   Willingness to avoid pain grief and suffering associated with disease estimated from a discrete choice experiment in Australia ([2023, Manipis et al](https://doi.org/10.1007/s10198-022-01512-3))

 -   Hospitalisation costs based on the average cost of the best matching Australian Refined Diagnosis Related Group (2025 Q1, IHACPA)